 2.0 Execution of planting.

 2.1 Site visit, utility location, planting layout, soil preparation, excavation.
 All areas must be to grades specified by engineer and positive drainage established before landscape work begins.
-Contact ULOCO and otherwise verify all utility, (drainage, water, gas, electrical, phone, cable, fiber-optic, other) locations.
+Contact ULOCO and otherwise verify all utility, (drainage, water, gas, electrical, phone, cable, fiber-optic, and other locations).
 Notify owner of conflicts with utilities.

 2.2 Stake planting locations.
-Lay out individual plant locations and areas for planting, Stake locations, outline areas, and secure owner’s approval before beginning plating work.
+Lay out individual plant locations and areas for planting, Stake locations, outline areas, and secure owner’s approval before beginning planting work.
+Make minor adjustments required by field conditions.
 Determine utility locations and adjust locations to avoid utility damage.
 Do not plant trees in swales, easements, or right of way.